 In case you don't have a subtitle template

-In the more likely case have just produced a piece of content that you would like to create subtitles for, you may not yet have a subtitle template.
-Please refer to the section on same language subtitling to learn how you can create a subtitle template by using a given transcript or using speech to text transcription.
+In the more likely case, where you have just produced a piece of content that you would like to create subtitles for, you may not yet have a subtitle template.
+Please refer to the section on same language subtitling to learn how you can create a subtitle template by using a given transcript or using speech to text transcription (you can find it here).
 When done, follow the steps above.